Please note that the Paramedic program at Jefferson Community College is not accepting applications for the 2019-2020 school year.

 The primary goal of the paramedic curriculum is to prepare an individual to become a competent entry-level paramedic.
 Upon successful completion of the program, the student has fulfilled the educational requirements to take the New York State Health Department paramedic-level practical and written examinations.

 The paramedic program is an intense program that prepares students to handle the rigors of providing emergency medical care, sometimes in the face of extreme conditions.
 The JCC paramedic program is designed to prepare the student by providing insightful lectures, practical laboratory sessions, and practical clinical experiences.
 The student should be prepared to spend several hours each week on class work, studying, and clinical rotations.
 The program is both intense and rewarding for individuals with the desire to practice pre-hospital emergency medicine.

 Paramedics possess the knowledge, skills, and attitudes consistent with the expectations of the public and the profession.
 Paramedics are recognized as an essential component of the continuum of care and serve as linkages among health resources.

 Program terminal objective: To prepare competent entry level Emergency Medical Technician-Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

-Students graduating from the Paramedic program with an A.A.S. degree will:
+Graduating from the Paramedic program with an A.A.S. degree you will be able to:

 - Communicate effectively verbally and in writing.